Alfa Romeo: Carabinieri, Polizia, and the Italian government

 Since the 1960s, the Italian Prime Minister has used Alfa Romeos (and lately the new Maserati Quattroporte) as preferred government limousines.
-The 164 and 166 have found particular employment in the last two decades.
+The 164 and 166 have found been particularly utilized in the last two decades.

 Trucks and light commercial vehicles

 In 1930, Alfa Romeo presented a light truck in addition to heavy LCVs based on Büssing constructions.
 In the Second World War Alfa Romeo also built trucks for the Italian army ("35 tons anywhere") and later also for the German Wehrmacht.
 After the war, commercial motor vehicle production was resumed.

 In co-operation with FIAT and Saviem starting from the 1960s different light truck models were developed.

 The production of heavy LCVs in Italy was terminated in 1967.
 Heavy trucks continued to be built for a few years in Brazil by Alfa Romeo subsidiary Fábrica Nacional de Motores under the name FNM.
 The last Alfa Romeo vans were the Alfa Romeo AR6 and AR8, rebadged versions of Iveco Daily and Fiat Ducato.
 The company also produced trolleybuses for many systems in Italy, Latin America, Sweden, Greece, Germany, Turkey and South Africa.
 Later, Alfa Romeo concentrated only on passenger car manufacturing.